phuchaodo/phuchaodo.github.io/_pages/about.md

 ---------------------------------------------------------------
 📢 **NEWS**

+🥳 2023/11/17: I’m excited to announce that our research paper titled Utilizing InfoGAN and PE Header Features for Synthetic Ransomware Image Generation: An Experimental Study has been published in the Springer book series Communications in Computer and Information Science (CCIS).

 ✍️ 2023/10/30: My new post on the my blog: [Understanding and Implementing Deep Learning Models with PyTorch](https://phuchaodo.github.io/posts/2023/10/30/understanding-and-implement-deep-learning-model-with-pytorch/)

 ✍️ 2023/10/20: My new post on the my blog: [Queuing Theory and Algorithms](https://phuchaodo.github.io/posts/2023/10/20/queueing-theory-and-algorithm-mot-so-khai-niem-co-ban/)